kwestin/lc-okta-purple/README.md

 You can test the event to ensure the syntax is correct and should also get a positive result.

 ![Dorothy Setup](/img/okta_token_3.png)

+Congratulations you just wrote your first Okta detection in LimaCharlie!
+Go ahead and click "Create" to save your detection.
+Feel free to create a new API token in you Okta Developer instance to test it.